as of 7 July 2021

 - a double surname (consisting of the surnames of both parents, with or without a hyphen) is to be chosen for a minor (or a child who has reached majority)

 - a minor is to be given a surname which differs from the surnames of both parents (e.g. grandfather’s surname, father’s first name or even a made-up name)

-Unfortunately this will be difficult once Article 48 of the Introductory Act to the German Civil Code (EGBGB) (see answer to 4m above) ceases to apply.
+Unfortunately this will be difficult now that Article 48 of the Introductory Act to the German Civil Code (EGBGB) (see answer to 4m above) is no longer applicable.
 The safest way is to opt immediately for either the mother’s or the father’s surname and have this entered on the British birth certificate.

 If one parent holds another nationality (other than British and German), it is worth checking whether an alternative kind of name declaration might be an option (opting for the law of another country).

 If a name declaration is not possible, but you want to keep the double surname, there is also the option of a name change under public law.
 Please contact us if you would like further information on this.

 5. Residence status of British citizens and their dependants in Germany and entry regulations after 1 January 2021